emptyrivers/wow-bisector/README.md

   - marks and addon as testable.
 Bisector will add it to the list of addons to test enable/disable states.
 This is useful to 'unset' a hint you previously gave to Bisector.

 ## How to Interpret a Bisector Report

+### Changes since 1.0.1

+- The report number is no longer produced in semver style, but rather as an incrementing integer.
+- Some new lines were added to the Report Summary:
+  - Bisector addon version
+  - Bisector mode @ time of report (possible modes are: "test", "autoPrint", "done")
+- Redundant lines are now more frequently detected in the  addon tree.
+This should reduce the noise seen in dependency trees of e.g. BigWigs Options which depends on multiple things, that in turn depend on some of BigWigs Options' other dependencies.

+### Example Report

 Imagine for a moment that there was some obscure interaction between the WeakAuras, BigWigs, and Details!
 Damage Meter addons.
 Then, running Bisector to completion would produce a report similar to this: